 Village Chef: This is the head chef and supervisor of the kitchen staff.
 All aspects of kitchen operation are the responsibility of the Village Chef.
 This person reports to the Dean of the village.

-Kitchen Helper: The 3rd in charge of the kitchen.
+Kitchen Helper: These cooks are responsible for some of the prep cooking and the cleaning and upkeep of the kitchen.
 There are at least two kitchen helpers in every kitchen.
 This position reports to the Village Chef.

 Village Baker: Responsible for production of all baked goods for the village, and any other food preparation assigned to them by the Village Chef.
 May be expected to take charge of the kitchen in the absence of the Village Chef.
 The position reports to the Village Chef.